ankekat1000/DIKI/README.md

 ### Dictionaries

-For analyzing your data, we provide two word lists (dictionaries) for incivility in German-language online discussions.
-The app used the x-method to find entries of the dictionary in your uploaded data file.
-It will add two new columns to your data, one with the number of matches, and one with the matched words.
-Both your data and the key words will be transformed to lower case.
+For analyzing your data, we provide three word lists (dictionaries) for incivility in German-language online discussions.
+You can use DIKI individually or in the web interface.
+Just upload a file with user comments or related text documents, chose the instrument to find uncivil entries in your data.
+The final file will include two new columns with the number of matches and the matched words.

 If you use the dictionaries or the app for your analysis, please cite:

 ```
-Stoll, A., Wilms, L., & Ziegele, M. (2023): Developing an Incivility Dictionary for German Online Discussions – A Semi-Automated Approach Combining Human and Artificial Knowledge.
-Communication Methods and Measures.
+Stoll, A., Wilms, L., & Ziegele, M. (2023).
+Developing an Incivility Dictionary for German Online Discussions – a Semi-Automated Approach Combining Human and Artificial Knowledge, Communication Methods and Measures.
+DOI: 10.1080/19312458.2023.2166028

 ```